-The goal of this program is to educate clinicians about how to reduce tobacco use in adolescents.
-After you study the information presented here, you will be able to —
+The goal of this continuing education program is to educate nurses, health educators, physicians, respiratory therapists and social workers about how to reduce tobacco use in adolescents.
+After studying the information presented here, you will be able to:

 This CE course is approved for respiratory therapists.

 This program has been approved for 1 contact hour of Continuing Respiratory Care Education (CRCE) credit by the American Association for Respiratory Care, 9425 N. MacArthur Blvd., Suite 100, Irving, TX 75063.
 AARC Sponsor Id.
 9514012.
 This is a nontraditional course.
 The course has been approved from 7/15/2009 to 1/1/2014 and 2/15/2014 to 2/15/2016.

 If you are a respiratory therapist, remember to give us your AARC member number when filling out your license number information.